Acupuncture at Leicester Forest East Physiotherapy Clinic

 Acupuncture can also help to relieve symptoms of stress and general pain, have anti-inflammatory effects, reduce muscle spasms, improve sleep patterns, lessen the symptoms of menopause and assist general well-being.

-Treatment will consist of the insertion of fine needles for a period of 10 to 30 minutes.
+Treatment at our Leicester based clinic will consist of the insertion of fine needles for a period of 10 to 30 minutes.
 These are sterile and disposable, ensuring strict hygiene practice.
 The frequency and duration of treatment depends upon the nature of the condition and the length of time that the patient has suffered from it.

 Depending upon the needle point used you may experience no sensation, a pin-prick feeling, a muscle twitch or a mild ache whilst the needle is in place.
 The therapist may occasionally turn the needle to enhance the effects.